 Judging the headphone amplifier unit alone is a difficult task but I was able to do so by using the analog outputs feeding other amps.
 Needless to say, there is a high chance that Hugo’s DAC unit will boost whichever analog head-amp you connect it to.

-To start off, I’m an IEM guy although I don’t review in-ears.
-But nevertheless, that’s my comfort zone and CIEMs are my most important area for portable use.
+To start, I’m an IEM guy although I don’t review in-ears.
+Nevertheless, that’s my comfort zone and CIEMs are my most important area for portable use.
 Using Hugo for multi-driver IEMs is like sailing on a dreamboat.

 Output impedance is ridiculously low, there is no audible background noise even on maximum volume and the volume adjustment is precise and perfectly balanced even at very low levels.

-Be advised to turn down the volume knob all the way to red and then some, because when Hugo flexes his muscles, he can shout extremely loud!
-Loud enough to power any headphone I have thrown at it.
+Be advised to turn down the volume knob to red and then some, because when Hugo flexes his muscles, he can shout extremely loud!
+Loud enough to power any headphones I have thrown at it.